 3. Organize your Friends into Lists

 On Timeline, you will get a list of photos of your friends.
 Place your mouse over each name to get a drop-down menu with options.
-See example below for my friend, Beverly Macy, an Author, UCLA Instructor and Expert in Social Media Marketing.
+See example below for my friend, Beverly Macy, Author, UCLA Instructor and Social Media Marketing Expert.

 (Step 3) CLICK HERE to assign a privacy setting to each person and to organize your contacts into lists.
 (If you have a lot of friends, this will take time, so you can come back to this step another time after you test it out on a friend or two.)

 - Place your cursor lightly on a name and a pop up will appear that will let you know the designation of that person.

 - Place your cursor on the lower right where it says the type of friend, and another menu will pop up which will enable you to categorize your friends into lists.